swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 These rules guarantee that there is a single concrete type produced by any call to the function.
 The concrete type can depend on the generic type arguments (as in the `f6()` example), but must be consistent across all `return` statements.

-Note that recursive calls *are* allowed, and are known to produce a value of the same concrete type, but that the concrete type itself is not known:
+Note that recursive calls *are* allowed, and are known to produce a value of the same concrete type, but the concrete type itself is not known:

 ```swift
 func f7(_ i: Int) -> some P {